Lev Russov

 Lev Alexandrovich Russov (Ле́в Алекса́ндрович Ру́сов; 31 January 1926 – 20 February 1987) was a Soviet Russian painter, graphic artist, and sculptor, living and working in Leningrad, a member of the Leningrad Union of Artists and representative of the Leningrad school of painting, most known for his portrait painting.

 Biography

 Lev Alexandrovich Russov was born on 31 January 1926 in Leningrad, into a family of employees.
 His father Alexander Semionovich Russov came from peasants of the Nizhny Novgorod Governorate, his mother Iraida Semionovna Nemtsova was from Kostroma.
 In 1939, passion for drawing leads Russov to the art studio of the Vyborgsky district of Leningrad, where he is engaged up to the outbreak of war.

 In December 1941, along with his mother he was evacuated from the siege of Leningrad in the Gorky Province.
-Soon he had an accident that could change the fate of the future artist.
-Under circumstances not completely clear, Rusov lost his right eye.
+Under circumstances not completely clear, Rusov lost his right eye in an accident.
 According to the artist's son, this happened from a careless jab of whip.
 However already 1943, he moved to Kostroma city, where goes to the regional art school.